 There are two main ways of performing cataract surgery: manually, and with a femtosecond laser.

 Femtosecond laser surgery involves the use of a laser to make all of the incisions with micrometer precision, as well as making a perfectly circular opening in the capsular bag to place the lens inside.
 Furthermore, the laser pre-cuts the cloudy lens, so that less ultrasound-energy is required to break down the lens.
-Ultrasound energy can damage cells at the base of the cornea, so it’s important to keep the amount of energy delivered into the eye to liquify the lens as low as possible.
+This is important because too much ultrasound energy can damage the cells at the base of the cornea.

 Read more…